1and1/go-gchat-notifier-plugin/README.md

 A chat message can look like this:

+---
 ![GChat screenshot](img/gchat.png)
+---

 The plugin is very customizable by using the template language
 [Apache Freemarker](https://freemarker.apache.org/index.html)
 as an approach to formulate

-* the condition when to send messages.
+* the condition when to send messages, and
 * the chat message body themselves.

 ### Requirements